 In 1698, the regiment was part of the camp of Compiègne and then assumed garrison duty in Calais.

-During the War of the Polish Succession, the regiment served on the Rhine in 1732 and 1733 and in Germany from 1734 to 1736.
-He was then transferred to Languedoc in 1737.
+During the War of the Polish Succession (1733-–35), the regiment initially served on the Rhine and then in Germany from 1734 to 1736.
+It was then transferred to Languedoc in 1737.

-During the War of the Austrian Succession, the regiment was initially stationed at Besançon in 1741.
+During the War of the Austrian Succession (1740–48), the regiment was initially stationed at Besançon in 1741.
 In 1742, it was transferred to Strasbourg and served in Alsace in 1743.
 In 1744, it was at Augenheim and Fribourg.
 In 1745, it served on the Rhine, then in Flanders in 1746.

 The regiment counted two battalions.

 During the Seven Years' War, the regiment ranked 21st and was under the command of:

 - from February 1, 1749: Charles Louis Auguste de La Vieuville, Marquis de Saint-Chamond